Mr-EE/Frogo/README.md

 Started off with the idea to make a platform to investigate robotic control, path planning, servo control, etc...

 ###Original vision###
-- Four wheeled controlled by DC motors with encoders
+- Four wheeled, controlled by DC motors with encoders
 - Double decker wood base
 - Powered by 4 AA batteries
 - Breadboard for some glue circuitry (i.e. power regulators, motor drivers, etc.)